toolness/jetpack-e10s/README.md

 The Firefox Process then notices that the `widget` module requires chrome privileges and therefore won't work properly if sent to the Addon Process for evaluation.
 So it looks for an *e10s adapter* for the module by appending `-e10s-adapter` to the module's name and searching for it.

 This causes <code>[widget-e10s-adapter.js][]</code> to be found and imported as the `widget-e10s-adapter` module in the Firefox Process.
-The *exact same code* is also sent to the Addon Process for evaluation as the `widget` module in its world, and its `exports` are returned by `require()`.
+The *exact same code* is also returned to the Addon Process for evaluation as the `widget` module in its world, and its exports are returned by `require()`.
 In other words, different sides of the message-passing boundary between the two processes are contained in the same adapter file, which is typically of the following form:

     if (this.sendMessage) {
 	  /* Set-up Addon Process message-passing infrastructure